markusmoenig/Eldiron/docs/docs/creator/tools/dungeon.md

 - Hold **Shift** while painting to erase
 - Hold **Cmd/Ctrl** while dragging to lock the stroke to a straight horizontal or vertical line

+Door tiles can stamp wider openings based on `door_width`.

 ## Reference Geometry

 The conceptual view can show nearby existing world geometry as a weak reference layer.